 The well-known Austrian chocolate brand Zotter has implemented a physical, social media display in the Zotter tasting tour, where visitors get a chance to try out the many Zotter flavours while interacting with the brand on social media using the hashtag #zotter.
 Learn more about their user-generated content social hub.

 With an ever-changing student body, with new students coming in every year and others graduating and leaving, universities must create a sense of belonging.
 A social wall is a fantastic support tool because it allows a tight-knit community to stay in touch over social media.
 Case Western Reserve University set up a two-storey multimedia wall at the heart of the CWRU campus that serves as a communication hub and features the university’s social media walls.

 Engage and inform your student community with a social wall.

 Ferrari is a best practice example for using a live social feed to present and promote the social media content you put so much work into.
 They have a live social media feed display during their races to share the latest news with the team.
 Here’s a display we spotted in the Ferrari pit while we were watching TV on a Saturday afternoon.

 Add an interractive element to any event.

 Over to you

 As you can see, there are plenty of relatively easy ways to spice up your social media wall.
-The few minutes of extra work you put into it by choosing the suitable theme, uploading a good background photo, uploading your logo and linking to your website or campaign microsite will pay off.
+The few minutes of extra work you put into it by choosing the suitable layout, uploading a good background photo, uploading your logo and linking to your website or campaign microsite will pay off.
 As a result, your social wall will look more professional and more attractive, giving your hashtag campaign a proper boost.